Pistonight/mono-dev/website/src/standard_tools.md

   It's a command runner written in Rust.
 The main thing lacking is ability to run tasks in parallel and it uses a DSL. `task` on the other hand uses YAML.

+Tasks replaces the scripting system in other package managers.
+For example instead of `npm run test`, you would run `task test`.

 ## Package Manager(s)
 Modern ecosystems have package managers, like `node_modules` for JS or crates for Rust.
 However, I need something outside of these to enable dependency management in monorepos